Jailsom-Nogueira/Jailsom-Nogueira/README.md

 🔍 - Browsing my repositories you will find some academic projects, side projects that I create to exercise knowledge or test new tools and some contributions to the community.

-📚 - Since 2012 I have been working with all sorts of web projects, from facebook applications to automation with arduino and from wordpress pages to mobile app.
-But it was in 2020 that, after participating in a +1000 hour full stack bootcamp, I expanded my horizons even more, now counting on back end expertise as well.
+📚 - I started my professional career as a developer in 2012 and since then I've worked with the most diverse technologies and web projects.
+I've helped to develop from large financial portals to automation with microcontrollers.

 ### Let's have a chat: